 SRA Code - SRA Code of Conduct 2011

 Testator - The person who made the will

-Executor - The person responsible for carrying out the terms of the will
+Executor - A person named in a will who is responsible for carrying out its terms

 Beneficiary - The person/s named in the will